Ulmus villosa: Cultivation

-A tree once grown at Kew Gardens, London, attained a height of 25 m and was considered very elegant, although it tended to shed shoots after flowering heavily; it was felled after succumbing to Dutch elm disease.
+A tree once grown at Kew Gardens, London, planted in 1935, attained a height of 29 m (bole girth 86 cm) and was considered very elegant, although it tended to shed shoots after flowering heavily; it was felled in the early 1990s after succumbing to Dutch elm disease.
 Two trees planted as part of the UK Forestry Commission's elm trials at the Westonbirt Arboretum in the 1970s also died, although the cause of death has not been recorded.
 The tree was propagated and marketed by the Hillier & Sons nursery, Winchester, Hampshire from 1971 to 1977, with sales totalling 38.

 Plantings elsewhere in Europe are few and far between.
 A line of more than 20 trees survives at Wageningen in the Netherlands, collected by Heybroek in the Himalayas in 1960.
 Several trees also survive in the Gijsbrecht-Amstelpark area of Amsterdam and in the port.
-A ten year-old U. villosa was planted in 2024 at the entrance to the Hortus Botanicus, Amsterdam, to replace the 120 year-old 'Belgica' felled there by a storm in 2023.
+One U. villosa was planted in 2018 in De Vijnen park, Nederhorst den Berg, and a second in the garden of the Loosdrecht town hall, as part of Wijdemeren City Council's elm collection.A ten year-old U. villosa was planted in 2024 at the entrance to the Hortus Botanicus, Amsterdam, to replace the 120 year-old 'Belgica' felled there by a storm in 2023.